 A conviction occurs when a defendant admits to the crime during a plea hearing.
 Notice I didn’t say the defendant entered a guilty plea.
 The court must hear facts that establish that the defendant perpetrated the crime.
 It is not enough for a defendant to just say, “I plead guilty.”
 The defendant must give testimony that establishes the elements of the crime.
 For example, in every plea hearing for DUI, the defendant must admit that he/she consumed alcohol before driving.
 A conviction may occur following a trial in court.
 At the end of every trial, the fact finder, either a judge or a jury, must decide whether the defendant committed a crime.
 If the fact finder renders a guilty verdict, then the defendant is convicted of the crime.

 After a conviction, a lot of work must be completed.
 In Michigan, if the crime is a felony, a parole officer must complete a presentence report for the circuit court judge.
 Criminal sentencing for a felony conviction is very complicated.
-Michigan has sentencing guidelines that must be worked through prior to sentencing.
+Michigan has sentencing guidelines that must be worked through before sentencing.
 This process takes time.
 Once the report is completed, the report must be shared with the defendant and his/her defense attorney.
 The defense attorney must review the presentence report and determine if there are any errors.
 The errors claimed by the defense attorney will be argued at the sentencing hearing for the defendant.

 There are no formal sentencing guidelines for misdemeanor convictions in Michigan.
-When I started practicing law, criminal sentencing for a misdemeanor was like the wild west-one wrong move and the defendant could be hammered by the judge.
+When I started practicing law, criminal sentencing for a misdemeanor was like the Wild West, one wrong move and the defendant could be hammered by the judge.
 Today, a sentencing judge in District Court does have some limited guidelines to follow.
 Not every misdemeanor conviction requires a presentence report in District Court.
 Court resources are stretched thin today, a judge may not order a presentence report before a misdemeanor sentencing hearing.
 If a presentence report is ordered, the defendant will meet with a county probation officer.
 The probation officer will make sentencing recommendations to the judge.
 The judge may or may not follow the recommendations.
 A good criminal defense attorney can convince the judge to adopt a sentence that is more favorable for a defendant.

 What is allocution at criminal sentencing?